This website requires JavaScript.

 twitch streaming software streamlabs obs

 Streamlabs is built on top of OBS, but it adds polish and beginner-friendly features.
-A lot of new streamers start here and stay here.
-Streamlabs is built on the same foundation as OBS, but with a smoother setup and more built-in tools.
+Many new streamers start here and stick around because it’s considered one of the best streaming software for Twitch.
+Streamlabs shares the same foundation as OBS but offers a smoother setup and more built-in tools.
 It comes with pre-made overlays, alert systems, and Twitch chat integration right out of the gate.

 A lot of beginners prefer it because it looks polished and doesn't require as much manual setup.
-Just be aware, it does put more strain on your system, and several features are only available if you're paying for their premium plan.
+Just be aware that it puts more strain on your system, and several features are only available if you're paying for their premium plan.

 Pros: